 Finalize method helps to perform cleanup operations on the resources which are not currently used.
 Finalize method is protected, and it is accessible only through this class or by a derived class.

-A parameter is a variable used during the declaration of the function or subroutine and arguments are passed to the function, and it should match with the parameter defined.
+A parameter is a variable used during the declaration of the function or subroutine, and arguments are passed to the function body, and it should match with the parameter defined.
 There are two types of Arguments.

 - Call by Reference – Value passed will get modified in both inside and outside the functions and it returns the same or different value.